FRRouting/frr/doc/developer/lists.rst

    :param funcptr compare_func: Item comparison function, must have the
       following function signature:
       ``int function(const itemtype *, const itemtype*)``.
-This function may be static if the list is only used in one file.
+This function may be static if the container is only used in one file.
 For hash tables, this function is only used to check for equality, the ordering is ignored.
    :param funcptr hash_func: Hash calculation function, must have the